awsdocs/amazon-application-discovery-user-guide/doc_source/discovery-import.md

 ## Setting Up Your Import Permissions<a name="import-perms"></a>

-Before you can import your data, you need to ensure that your IAM user has the necessary Amazon S3 permissions to upload \(`s3:PutObject`\) your import file to Amazon S3, to read the object \(`s3:GetObject`\)\.
-You also need to establish programmatic access \(for the AWS CLI\) or console access\.
-You can do this by creating an IAM policy and attaching it to the IAM user that performs imports in your AWS account\.
+Before you can import your data, ensure that your IAM user has the necessary Amazon S3 permissions to upload \(`s3:PutObject`\) your import file to Amazon S3, to read the object \(`s3:GetObject`\)\.
+You also must establish programmatic access \(for the AWS CLI\) or console access, by creating an IAM policy and attaching it to the IAM user that performs imports in your AWS account\.

 ------
 #### [ Console Permissions ]